 - Three credit hours – a research and academic writing course that emphasizes academic argument, information retrieval, analysis and documentation.
 A minimum grade of C is required.

-UNIV 200 Inquiry and the Craft of Argument 3 Option for Honors College only HONR 200 Rhetoric 3 Option for clinical radiation sciences program only (two courses) CLRS 390 Research Methods in the Radiation Sciences 2 CLRS 398 Introduction to Research 1
+UNIV 200 Inquiry and the Craft of Argument 3 Option for Honors College only HONR 200 Rhetoric 3 Option for clinical radiation sciences program only (two courses) CLRS 390 Research Methods in the Radiologic Sciences 2 CLRS 398 Introduction to Research 1

 - Three credit hours – a humanities/fine arts course from the following approved list: